 Moldy Basement Smell

 It is very common for homeowners to have a moldy or mildewy smell in their basement that is very hard to locate.
 There can be many causes of such smell and the tracking alone can make some a little queasy.
-Sometimes these problems can only be determined by having the area looked by professionals.
-Basement Detective is DC area company capable of determining the source of the conditions that can cause mold growth.
-There are a few independent companies that offer such services such as finding and repairing the causes for homeowners and contractors.
+Oftentimes the mold is in small recessed areas that are very difficult to locate without either very specific equipment or a highly experienced person inspecting the area.
+Mold is often found behind finished walls.
+This makes location limited to foundation exposure in basements or some wall removal in upper floors.
+Sometimes these problems can only be determined by having the area looked over by professionals.
+Basement Detective is the DC area company capable of determining the source of the condition(s) that can cause mold growth.
+There are only a few independent companies like this one that offer services such as finding and repairing the cause(s) for homeowners and contractors.

 How To Prevent Mold In My Home